qqwerty222/guide-book/Networking (DNS, Anycast, troubleshooting)/DNS/DNS.md

 ```

 - (Host VM) Change /etc/resolv.conf
-	- changes in this file will be overwrote after every reboot
+	- changes in this file will be overwritten after every reboot
 ```
 #/etc/resolv.conf
 ...